What did Trump do? Inside the Stormy Daniels case that led to Trump’s arrest

 May 2018: Rudy Giuliani screws things up

-Joining the president’s legal team, former New York City Mayor Rudy Giuliani would go on to have a years-long legal relationship with Mr Trump that resulted in the aging politician causing far more harm than good.
+Joining the president’s legal team, former New York City mayor Rudy Giuliani would go on to have a years-long legal relationship with Mr Trump that resulted in the ageing politician causing far more harm than good.

 Years before his bumbling in Ukraine would be seen as a cause for the Democrats’ first impeachment proceedings against Mr Trump, Mr Giuliani would throw a hand grenade into the legal defences of both his boss and former colleague, Cohen, by admitting that Mr Trump himself knew of the payments.

-Note: This story was updated on Tuesday 8 May 2024 to reflect the new information.